opendatabio/opendatabio/resources/docs/en/Data-Access-Objects.md

 # Data Access Objects (Management)

 [Datasets](#datasets) and [Projects](#projects) are a ways to group data in OpenDataBio and define data policy access to them.
-Datasets group [Measurements](Trait-Objects#measurements) and Projects group [Plants](Core-Objects#plants) and [Vouchers](Core-Objects#vouchers).
+Datasets group [Measurements](Trait-Objects#measurements) and Projects group [Individuals](Core-Objects#individuals) and [Vouchers](Core-Objects#vouchers).

 Both must have at least one [User](#users) defined as `administrator`, who has total control over the project or dataset, including granting the following roles to other users: `administrator`, `collaborator` or `viewer`:
-    * **Collaborators** are able to insert and edit objects (Plants and Vouchers) into the Project, or Measurements into the Dataset, but are not able to delete records nor change the project's configuration.
+    * **Collaborators** are able to insert and edit objects (Individuals and Vouchers) into the Project, or Measurements into the Dataset, but are not able to delete records nor change the project's configuration.
     * **Viewers** have read-only access to the Project's or Dataset data, including downloads;
     * Only **Full Users** and **SuperAdmins** may be assigned as **administrators** or **collaborators**.
 Thus, if a user who was administrator or collaborator of a project is demoted to "Registered User", she or he will become a viewer in the project or dataset.

-[Herbaria](#herbaria) are Museum Collections, including Herbaria but not limited to plant Collections, to which [Vouchers](Core-Objects#vouchers) may belong to.
+[Biocollections](#biocollections) are Museum Collections, including Biocollections but not limited to individual Collections, to which [Vouchers](Core-Objects#vouchers) may belong to.
 It is included in this page because this model will be improved to permit such collections to use OpenDataBio for their data management and curational purposes.
-With this improvement the Herbaria Model will be renamed and gain additional management tools for Curators and museum staff.
+With this improvement the Biocollections Model will be renamed and gain additional management tools for Curators and museum staff.
 This will required the solving of possible conflicts of permissions with Projects privacy level.

 <a name="datasets"></a>